mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

           At the start of your turn, deal 6 damage to all enemy minions in this column.

 name:     Metalmeld
-text:     Equip a friendly artifact that was destroyed this game.
+text:     Equip a random allied artifact that was destroyed this game.

 name:     Neurolink
-text:     Your General gains all keywords of friendly minions this turn.
+text:     Your General gains all keywords of allied minions this turn.

 name:     Obdurator
 text:     Your General gains +1⚔️.
 At the start of your turn, repair all of your artifacts by 1 durability.

 name:     Orbrider
-text:     **Deploy:** Return a friendly minion to your hand.
+text:     **Deploy:** Return an allied minion to your hand.

 name:     Pax
 text:     **Dying Wish**: Summon two 2⚔️/1❤️ Sand Dervishes nearby.